StanleyLiu17/automatic-background-extraction/README.md

 ## Training
-For training EdgeConnect, please refer to the repo here: https://github.com/knazeri/edge-connect For training SegNet, please refer to the repo here: https://github.com/nshaud/DeepNetsForEO
+For training EdgeConnect, please refer to the repo here: https://github.com/knazeri/edge-connect For training SegNet, please refer to the repo here: https://github.com/nshaud/DeepNetsForEO, or use the provided ```train_segnet.ipynb``` notebook adapted from the aforementioned listed repo for the express purpose of training SegNet.

 ## EdgeConnect License
 Licensed under a [Creative Commons Attribution-NonCommercial 4.0 International.](https://creativecommons.org/licenses/by-nc/4.0/)